 Who we are:

-The Afro-American Community Collaborative (AACC) is a group of community members who work together to ensure the needs of our community are well-represented and supported.This group works toward one goal: improving the quality of the community by bringing together community leaders and organizations to develop and implement programs that meet the community's needs.We plan social and cultural events that the community can attend.
-Such as Black History Month Flag Raising, Community Basketball 🏀 Clinics, Juneteenth Community events, MLK and Black Unity Ball, Teen Dances, and our Annual Community Outing, aka "Black Festival."When you Collaborate, you can create genuine interactions with people from different cultures that can expose you to new ideas that are not duplicative with one's own; exchanging ideas in the conversation could result in a novel combination of significant outcomes.
+The Afro-American Community Collaborative (AACC) is a grassroots, non-partisan, 501(c)(3) charitable nonprofit organization in Greater Lowell.
+Made up of community members, AACC works to ensure the needs of the Black community are well-represented and supported.
+We work toward one goal: improving the quality of our community by bringing together community leaders and organizations to develop and implement programs that meet the community's needs, while also working to improve relations between our community and the city, as well as all other communities.When you Collaborate, you can create genuine interactions with people from different cultures that can expose you to new ideas that are not duplicative with one's own; exchanging ideas in the conversation could result in a novel combination of significant outcomes.

 Rob Mitchell - rmitchell@aacommunitycollab.com